jdwallace12/pine-tree-magick/src/content/ritual/winter-solstice-ritual.md

 ---
-title: 'Winter Solstice Ritual'
+title: 'Winter Solstice/Yule Ritual'
 description: 'Winter Solstice, also known as Yule, is on Saturday, December 21 at 4:19 AM EST. Celebrated worldwide as both a Pagan holiday and a solar event, Winter Solstice is an important day for ritual and celebration.'
-expirationDate: '12/23/2024'
+expirationDate: '12/23/2025'
 slug: 'winter-solstice-ritual'
 image: '/assets/images/winter-solstice.webp'
 price: 11.11